 If your goal is to travel in deep snow, it’s best to choose a snowshoe that has a max weight range above the weight you’ll be carrying if possible.
 For packed conditions, the weight ranges tend to be more flexible.
 Thus, you may be able to get away with choosing a ‘shoe with a lower weight recommendation.
 But, always check the manufacturer’s recommendations since the weight ranges for floatation/packed snow can vary.

 Some of the links in this article may contain affiliate links.
 When you make a purchase using these links, part of the proceeds go to Snowshoe Mag.
 Additionally, as an Amazon Associate, we earn from qualifying purchases.
 Please see our disclosure for more details.

 Option 1: Traditional wood frame and babiche webbing snowshoes

 Traditional snowshoes come in a variety of conventional shapes and designs, each specialized for a particular environmental niche.
+They are great snowshoes for big people and heavy loads because they tend to have a larger surface area.
 My impression is that traditional snowshoes provide more floatation per square inch than metal and synthetic models, but that is admittedly up for debate.

-If you look in the right places and ask the right people you might be able to find wood frame snowshoes laced with neoprene or monofilament (heavy fishing line) webbing.
+If you look in the right places and ask the right people (for example, Lure of the North), you might be able to find wood frame snowshoes laced with neoprene or monofilament (heavy fishing line) webbing.
 The “why” is to reduce maintenance requirements and, especially with the monofilament webbing, to minimize moisture retention and extra weight in lake slush and/or over the course of multi-day treks.
-I have never used a pair of neoprene or monoline webbing snowshoes myself, but I have been told that when well-crafted they can be an excellent choice.
+I have never used a pair of neoprene or monoline webbing snowshoes myself, but I have been told that they can be an excellent choice when well-crafted.